Earth Age: How Old is Earth?

-Earth age is a staggering 4.54 billion years old ± 0.05 billion years.
+Our best estimate is that Earth age is a staggering 4.5 billion years, give or take 50 million years.
 But how do we know this?

 We can estimate our planet’s age in different ways: